Service number: 1872390 | Rank: Flight-Sergeant | Regiment: 635 Sqn. Royal Air Force Volunteer Reserve

 WHAT I KNOW ABOUT LESLIE …

-Leslie birth was registered in Thetford, during the first three months of 1924.
-Perhaps his middle name comes from him being born on Valentine’s Day?
+Leslie was born on 14th February 1924, leading to his middle name being ‘Valentine’.
 His parents were Reginald and Grace (nee Hyam) Norton.

 Leslie seems to have been part of a R.A.F. bomber crew flying out of Downham Market (635 squadron), which had only been created a few days prior.
 They were to be ‘pathfinders’, in Lancaster aircraft and leading out the allied bombers over the skies of Europe.